Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 - Those with known allergy to nitrofurantoin

-- Those with severe kidney disease or poor kidney function (eGFR <45 ml/min)
+- Those with severe kidney disease (eGFR <45 ml/min)

 - Those with porphyria or G6PD deficiency